atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ### ML backend fails to make simple auto-annotations or unable to see predictions

-You must ensure that the ML backend can access your Label Studio data.
+You must ensure that the ML backend can access your Annotation Hub data.
 If it can't, you might encounter the following issues:

 * `no such file or directory` errors in the server logs.
-* You are unable to see predictions when loading tasks in Label Studio.
+* You are unable to see predictions when loading tasks in Annotation Hub.
 * Your ML backend appears to be connected properly, but cannot seem to complete any auto annotations within tasks.

 To remedy this, ensure you have set the `LABEL_STUDIO_URL` and `LABEL_STUDIO_API_KEY` environment variables.
-For more information, see [Allow the ML backend to access Label Studio data](ml#Allow-the-ML-backend-to-access-Label-Studio-data).
+For more information, see [Allow the ML backend to access Annotation Hub data](ml#Allow-the-ML-backend-to-access-Label-Studio-data).